Jcssss/Jcssss/README.md

 ### Hi there, I'm Justin.
 Thanks for stopping by! 😄

 Here's a little about me...
 I'm a Data Science student 💻📊 with a passion for building applications that enable users to learn 📚, understand 💡, and create 🛠️.
-When I'm not programming, you'll often find me playing badminton 🏸 or crocheting 🧶.
+When I'm not programming, you'll often find me playing badminton 🏸, crocheting 🧶, or completing a puzzle with my family 🧩.

 <!--
 Here are some of my most recent projects: